Filter Operator

 Here's how the completed use case will look in the Module Builder:

-Here's how the completed use case will work in Express View, including a peek at the DevTools Console:
+Here's how the completed use case will work in Express View, including a peek at the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software.:

 Configure the Data Table Component